 The State Bar of Arizona is a non-profit organization that operates under the supervision of the Arizona Supreme Court.
-The Bar regulates approximately 17,200 active attorneys in Arizona and provides education and development programs for the legal profession and the public.
-The Bar and its members are committed to serving the public by making sure the voices of all people in Arizona are heard in our justice system.
+The Bar regulates approximately 18,500 active attorneys and provides education and development programs for the legal profession and the public.
+The Bar's mission states that it exists to serve and protect the public with respect to the provision of legal services and access to justice.

 As part of our goal to protect the public, the State Bar has a lawyer regulation department, which works to resolve problems between clients and attorneys.
 The Bar also offers legal information for consumers, periodic free legal advice days and other educational programs.

 The State Bar of Arizona is governed by a 30-member Board of Governors whose members are primarily lawyers elected by Bar members.
 Among those board members are four non-lawyers who are appointed to represent the public.

 The Bar has two office locations - Phoenix and Tucson.
 It offers excellent employment opportunities for more than 100 people who perform a wide variety of services.

 The State Bar is not a state agency.
 The organization's activities are funded through membership fees, service fees and other self generated revenue.

 Arizona Supreme Court Rule 32 establishes the structure of the Bar.
 You can read the Bar's bylaws here.